kannancmohan/angular-oauth2-springboot-rest/README.md

     ```
 6. click save

-## create keycloak custom client scope
+## Create keycloak custom client scope
 1. Open the Keycloak Admin Console
 2. Click Client scopes (left-hand menu) and Click Create Client scope
 3. Fill in the form with the following values: